 Personal announcements, limited to 8.5 x 11 inches, may be displayed on the personal announcement board on the north wall of LA-4.
 Kiosks or other posting boards may not be used for personal posting.
 Commercial advertising may not be placed on these boards.

-Publicity for events subsidized totally or in part by the Associated Students (ASI) must contain the credit, “Funded in part by ASI.
+Publicity for events subsidized totally or in part by Associated Students, Inc. (ASI) must contain the credit, “Funded in part by ASI.”

 See Regulation IX, section B, Commercial Transactions and Commercial Solicitation and Non-Commercial Solicitation, elsewhere in this publication or contact the Office of the Associate Vice President/Dean of Students, USU-219, (562) 985-8670.